dapr/docs/daprdocs/content/en/reference/components-reference/supported-secret-stores/file-secret-store.md

 ### Multiple key-values behavior

-If `multiValued` is `true`, this secret store will present a multiple key-value behavior.
+If `multiValued` is `true`, this secret store will present a multiple key-value per secret behavior.
 Nested structures after the top level will be flattened.
 It will parse the same file into this table: